 My father also introduced me to jukeboxes.
 We would sometimes go out to eat, usually to some pizza place where the smell of beer and wine would mingle with the aroma of pizza.
 I remember my very first slice.
 It was so hot I just about burned my mouth, but the smell of it had gotten to me long before the pizza ever showed up and the taste did not disappoint.

 While waiting for the food, the ritual we developed started with my asking for a "qua'r" for the jukebox.
-At four years old, I could put the money in, select songs (by the appearance of the titles; I couldn't read them) and then watch, fascinated, as they played.
+At five years old, I could put the money in, select songs (by the appearance of the titles; I couldn't read them) and then watch, fascinated, as they played.